 Some businesses will still be better off using a short code, depending on their message volume and SMS budget.
 But, 10DLC numbers will help businesses that fall in that middle ground between short codes and toll-free long codes in terms of message volume and budget.

 10DLC might not be ideal for every business.
-But, it presents opportunities for more businesses to reach more customers with A2P messaging.
+But, it presents opportunities for more businesses to reach more customers with A2P messaging -- make sure to check out our 10DLC FAQs page for additional information on this initiative.

 Share on Social